Wale Ojo: Early life and education

-Ojo was acting professionally as a child.
+Ojo started acting professionally as a child.
 At the age of 8, he worked with Akin Lewis, who played a barber on the NTA Ibadan 1980s television series Why Worry.
 At age 12, he moved with his family to England, where he also attended university.

 Ojo credits his career on influences from his mother, who was an actress and supportive of his career, Chief Wale Ogunyemi, Tunji Oyelana, playwright Wole Soyinka, and Zulu Sofola.

 New Nigeria Cinema

 Ojo founded New Nigeria Cinema, whose aim is to improve the quality of Nigerian films.
 New Nigeria Cinema hosted a film viewing and lectures at the British Film Institute in London in 2010.